 In order to communicate effectively, teams should have access to tools and spaces that encourage collaboration.
 Starting with a conference room where staff can congregate.
-Of course the pandemic also introduced the world to a host of online resources to encourage online charts, video conferencing and other digital exchanges.
+Of course, the pandemic also introduced the world to a host of online resources to encourage online charts, video conferencing and other digital exchanges.

 5. Reconsider office layout

-It can make a huge difference having an office space which encourages discussion and collaboration.
+It can make a huge difference to have an office space which encourages discussion and collaboration.
 Office layouts can be re-designed with this exact goal in mind in order for the team to have good access to each other and promote opportunities to get involved across departments.
 This can be done by removing unnecessary divides in the workspace, having many departments working on the same floor and providing inviting common areas to meet and work informally.